nayanex/friss_id_match_probability/README.md

 ![SSL Certificate error message](img-doc/ssl-cert-error.png)

 If you get this error...
-Type "this is unsafe" and hit ENTER.
+Type "this is unsafe" (all together - without spaces) and hit ENTER.

 ## Fuzzy Name Matching with Machine Learning